hehe159/Employee/readme.md

 > In Laravel, all the requests are directed to index.php in public directory so, please use a Virtual Host instead of opening it from http://localhost/your-laravel-project/public (It doesn't work that way).

 #### Admin Credentials
-- Email :- admin@admin.com
+- Email : admin@admin.com
-- Password :- Password
+- Password : password

 #### ScreenShot